Abraham Lincoln High School (Des Moines, Iowa): Fine arts

 Journalism – The official school newspaper is The Railsplitter.
-It has received merit recognition from the National Scholastic Press Association, Columbia School of Journalism, the highest recognition given to a high school publication.
+It has received merit recognition from the National Scholastic Press Association and Columbia School of Journalism, the highest recognition given to a high school publication.
 There is also an independent newspaper, The Random Independent, created by freshmen at Lincoln South.

-Visual arts – Art classes include Painting/Drawing/Multi-Media, 3D design, and AP Studio Art.
-Each year the art department competes in exhibitions and art shows.
+Visual arts – Art classes include Painting/Drawing/Multi-media, 3D design, and AP Studio Art.
+Each year, the art department competes in exhibitions and art shows.
 The art club is called the Dorian Art Club.

 Athletics

+Lincoln is a member of the Iowa Alliance Conference, which comprises 11 schools across Iowa, and is divided into two divisions.
+Lincoln competes in the South Division with the other Des Moines Metro Schools and Ottumwa.

-Lincoln is a member of the Central Iowa Metro League (CIML), which consists of 19 schools across central Iowa and is divided into four division.
-Lincoln competes in the CIML Metro division.
-The division includes six teams: the five Des Moines schools (East, Hoover, Lincoln, North, and Roosevelt), and Ottumwa.
+Until March 1, 2021, Lincoln was a member of the Central Iowa Metro League (CIML), which consisted of 19 schools across central Iowa and was divided into four divisions.
+Lincoln competed in the CIML Metro division.
+The division included six teams: the five Des Moines schools (East, Hoover, Lincoln, North, and Roosevelt) and Ottumwa.

-Lincoln High School has 19 sports – ten for boys and nine for girls – and there are ample opportunities for students to get involved, either as a participant or a team manager.
+Lincoln High School has 19 sports – ten for boys and nine for girls – and there are ample opportunities for students to get involved, either as participant or team manager.